Business Literacy Institute Financial Intelligence

 But ABX doesn’t rest on the training program’s laurels alone.
 Post-training, it goes a step further to hold managers accountable for their learning and ensure that workers change the way they view—and do—their jobs.
 At the end of each session, for example, participants are expected to develop an action plan that identifies three activities they could perform to contribute to ABX Air’s financial goals.
 Then, after two weeks, they meet with their manager and these activities become formally integrated into their jobs as part of their individual development plan.

 DO YOU HAVE OTHER GREAT EXAMPLES…of post-financial-training reinforcement programs or techniques?
 If so, we want to hear from you!
-Send your insights or tips in an e-mail to sarah.boehle@nielsen.com with the subject line “FINANCIAL TRAINING,” and we’ll try to include your input in an upcoming issue.
+Send your insights or tips in an e-mail to with the subject line “FINANCIAL TRAINING,” and we’ll try to include your input in an upcoming issue.

 Sign Up for Online Financial Training